 This example was also simulated with the extended APF method.
-Because the first obstacle has a nonzero velocity vector, this obstacle will have a higher uncertainty during the motion planning algorithm, but because the magnitude of the velocity vector is not a big value in consideration of the summation of the forces, the agent will execute its motion directly almost in a line to the goal position as it is presented in Figure 11.
-So, in that case, there is a difference between the result of the extended VO method and the extended APF method, but both of them can result a collision-free motion between the agent and the environment, and using both of the methods, the agent can reach the goal position.
-The uncertainties of the obstacles can be calculated during the motion of the agent at the extended APF method too.
-In that case, the result will be slightly different from the result of the extended VO method.
+Because the first obstacle has a nonzero velocity vector, this obstacle has a higher uncertainty when using the motion-planning algorithm.
+However, because the magnitude of the velocity vector is not a large value compared with the summation of the forces, the agent executes its motion almost directly in line with the target position, as presented in Figure 11.
+So, in this case, there is a difference between the result of the extended VO method and that of the extended APF method, but both of them can result in a collision-free motion between the agent and the environment, and using both methods, the agent can reach the target position.
+The uncertainties of the obstacles can also be calculated during the motion of the agent with the extended APF method, although the result will be slightly different from the result of the extended VO method.